domogik/domogik/domogik/README.txt

 * Create a database named 'domogik'

-* Edit settings.py and :
-	* Adapt DB parameters to your environment (DB type, user, password...)
-	* Set TEMPLATE_DIRS to your path
+* Create settings_local.py and override values defined in settings.py if they don't match your local configuration (DB type, DB user, DB password, TEMPLATE_DIRS...)

 * Edit urls.py (in the 'domogik' directory)
+	# TODO : this should be changed : find a way to put this in settings_local.py (see above)
 	Go to django.views.static.serve and set path to yours

 * Create tables for the app